rduvoisin/rduvoisin.github.io-src/content/explorecredit.rst

     :height: 70px

 The focus of this post are the **(pre-)processing** steps of the data pipeline.
-As our muse, we are using data from an open-source ML project ("Give me some credit") to predict serious delinquency of credit borrowers.
+As our muse, we are using data from an open-source ML project (`Give me some credit <https://www.kaggle.com/c/GiveMeSomeCredit>`_) to predict serious delinquency of credit borrowers.

 Exploratory plots like this one help us strategize our data munging efforts.